cloudmaven/documentation/pages/aws/aws_cost_notification_system.md

 - In the AWS console go to the SNS services page
 - Select Create topic
-- Enter the topic name per the Python code above: burn_notify_sns
+- Enter the topic name per the Python code above: dailycostnotify
 - Enter a topic abbreviation, 10 characters
-  - Example: burnnotify
+  - Example: dailycost
 - Continue to topic details and click Create subscription
   - Choose type = email and add your email address plus any others you think should receive notifications
 - Click on Create subscription to send a confirmation email to yourself; and then confirm that

-You should now start receiving daily cost/burn summaries in your Inbox.
+You should now start receiving a daily spend summary in your Inbox.
 Verify that this works using the Test button on the lambda function page.